evnik/XcodeRN/Xcode12.5RC.md

 #### Resolved Issues

-*   Revised the `xctrace export` XML schema for Run Information.
-You may need to adjust code that parsed the output from earlier beta releases of Xcode 12.5.
-(73204384)

-*   Fixed a crash that occurred when recording a trace with the Game Performance template.
-(73265950)

 *   Fixed an issue where `xctrace` wouldn’t pass a standard input to the launched process.
 (17842765)

 *   Launching an extension via Product > Profile in Xcode no longer causes Instruments to wait indefinitely for the process to start.
 (62275419) (FB7674284)